I put together Solomon's Porch as an outreach for sharing the Torah, Prophets and Holy Writings; commonly known as the "Old Testament,"

 and B'rit Chadash; also known as the "New Testament" of the Bible.
+The Scriptures are about living life fully, not religion.
 Hopefully this platform will encourage study, inquiry, prayer and diligent search for many fundamental truths in the

 Scriptures.
 I am very adamant about making sure that Torah precepts are not sugar-coated due to very powerful social, political, economic and traditional influences.
 I try

 to open up the Scriptures in its plain language and full context.
 These are really comprised of the interwoven themes and principles in the Book.
 I believe one of the

 strongest points about the Scriptures is its portrayal of human social order and how it should be lived.
 This is probably the most difficult part of following the

 Word of God (Elohim) because it impacts the core of our most deeply held views; endocrinated by the societies we live in.